Decuplets, glueballs and nonet anomalies: VEC description of light meson multiplets

 Since isoscalar octet state $x_8$ and physical $x_i$ states describe uncharged states, the $l_i$ are real numbers, hence

 The numbering of the isoscalar mesons is chosen so that $i$ increases with growing mass:

+The number of equations making ME system depends on multiplet.
+Solution of ME - the set of $l_i^2$'s - depends on parameters $a$, $b$, $x_i$.
+The structure of ME suggests that $x_i$ and ($a, b$) play different roles in description of multiplets: $x_i$ describes masses of individual isoscalar mesons while $a$ and $b$ have more complicated meaning and should be considered as known "theory constants".
+This is just what we need.
+If $a$ and $b$ are determined by measurement then GMO breaking requirement is approximately fulfilled and deformation of the multiplet exhibits anomaly.

+Also the structure of ME suggests that at fixed values of ($a$, $b$) the multiplets of several multiplicities are allowed.

 ME are linear with respect to unknown $l_i^2$'s.
 The solutions of such systems of equations are well known.
-We are looking for solutions which satisfy the conditions of positivity (\ref{D}).
-The $l_i^2$'s are functions of masses $a, b, x_1,...,x_n$.
-Conditions (\ref{D}) which restrict these masses help to test the affiliation of the a given set of particles to the supposed multiplet.
+We are looking for solutions which satisfy the positivity conditions (\ref{D}).
+The $l_i^2$'s are functions of masses $a, b, x_1,x_2,...$.
+Conditions (\ref{D}) which restrict these masses help to test the affiliation of a given set of particles to the supposed multiplet.
 So they provide the criterion of relevant multiplet existence.
-Knowing the positive solution $l_i^2$ of ME we can diagonalize the mass operator of the multiplet and determine its wave function.
-We thus have fully described the broken SU(3) multiplet in terms of physical masses \cite{Loc}.
+Having known the positive solution $l_i^2$ of ME we can diagonalize the mass operator of the multiplet and determine its wave function.
+We thus describe broken SU(3) multiplet which is expressed in terms of physical masses \cite{Loc}.

-If we want to describe the \it{flavor multiplet} \rm we should take into account the GMO-breaking.
-As argued above, this can be achieved at phenomenological level of description by accepting observed values of $a$ and $b$.
-This property distinguishes the $(a, b)$ from other masses and appoints them to the role of basic input.
-Below we use also property that for a given pair $(a,b)$ ME may predict the existence of multiplets including several number of states $x_i$.
-Therefore, the masses $(a,b)$ can be viewed as "theory constants" while $x_i$'s as "parameters".

 VEC predicts the existence of D \cite{Loc,Where}.
 The mesons $a$, $b$, $x_1$, $x_2$, $x_3$ belong to $D$ if they fit criteria (\ref{D}).
-Then the mass operator can be diagonalized and the wave function of $D$ can be constructed.
-The wave function is expressed completely in terms of masses of $D$ particles.
-The $G$ state can be distinguished and its unphysical mass can be determined \cite{Loc}
+Then the wave function of $D$ can be constructed which components are determined by physical masses of $D$ particles.
+The $G$ state can be distinguished and its unphysical mass can be fixed \cite{Loc}.

 The determination of wave function requires very accurate data on masses.
-This is the merit of description, not its fault, as it transforms small mass differences into remarkable variation of the D shape.
+This is a merit of description, not its fault, as it determines the accuracy of predictions.
 However, excessive sensitivity can weaken predictive power of the procedure.
-Therefore it is desirable to have also simpler criteria.
-They can be also formulated within the VEC model.
+Therefore, it is desirable to have also simpler criteria.
+They can be formulated within the VEC model as well.
 We explain below how this can be done but begin from presenting some further features of ME which justify the procedure we propose.